pat-s/2019-feature-selection/docs/00-manuscripts/ieee/reviews/review2/reviewer2.md

 You might potentially misunderstand the content of this paragraph: we removed features with a pairwise correlation of 1.
 It is unclear to us what point you want to make here.

+FIXME - ALEX: Es geht wohl um den "Even though" Absatz, den finde ich auch alles andere als klar, vor allem "it was ensured a priori to account for features with...".
+Ich formuliere den Absatz mal um, folgender Response könnte dann funktionieren:
+"Thank your for this comments, which we believe points to a misunderstanding since this paragraph was not very clear.
+The only point we make in this paragraph is that features that are obviously completely redundant were removed.
+No filter and no model will be able to retrieve useful information from features that have a correlation of 1 with another feature.
+We changed the paragraph to read as follows: 'Individual features were finally removed from these feature sets if they were numerically equivalent to another feature based on their pairwise correlation being greater than $1 - 10^{-10}$.'"

 > P6, C2, L47: not clear to me.
 Please explain.

-For the permutation-based feature importance on the HR dataset, a learner is required.
+For the permutation-based feature importance on the HR dataset, a learner is required, i.e. a ML model.
-We've used the learner which performed best on this task, i.e. SVM.
+We used the learner which performed best on this task, i.e. SVM.

 > P7, C1, L27: What is PCA-based correlation analysis?

-We've explained the use of a PCA for correlation analysis in the paragraph.
-To make it more clear hopefully, we've changed it slightly to the following:
+Thanks for pointing out that the wording is imprecise.
+We changed the subsection title to 'PCA of feature sets' and shortened the paragraph, which is intended to give a reader a very simplified impression of the complexity of feature space, as requested by a reviewer in the previous round.
+We changed the text as follows:

-"PCA was used for a correlation analysis of the feature sets by inspecting the summed percentages of the principal components.
+"PCA was used to assess the complexity of the three feature sets.
-The fewer PCs are needed to reach a high proportion of variance explained the more similar the individual features are to each other."
+Depending on the feature set, 95\% of the variance is explained by two (HR), twelve (VI) and 42 (NRI) \ac{PC}s.
+HR features are therefore highly redundant, while the applied feature transformations enrich the data set, at least from an exploratory linear perspective."

 > P7, C1, L44: use the introduced abbreviation p.p.